 - Annual rate of return

 - The annual rate of return for your 401(k) account.
 This calculator assumes that your return is compounded annually and your deposits are made monthly.
 The actual rate of return is largely dependent on the types of investments you select.
-The S&P 500 for the 10 years ending Dec.
-31st, 2012 had an annual compounded rate of return of 7.1%, including reinvestment of dividends.
-From January 1970 through the end of 2012, the average annual compounded rate of return for the S&P 500, including reinvestment of dividends, was approximately 10.1% (source: www.standardandpoors.com).
+The Standard & Poor's 500® (S&P 500®) for the 10 years ending December 31st 2021, had an annual compounded rate of return of 13.6%, including reinvestment of dividends.
+From January 1, 1970 to December 31st 2021, the average annual compounded rate of return for the S&P 500®, including reinvestment of dividends, was approximately 11.3% (source: www.spglobal.com).
 Since 1970, the highest 12-month return was 61% (June 1982 through June 1983).
 The lowest 12-month return was -43% (March 2008 to March 2009).
-Savings accounts at a bank may pay as little as 0.25% or less but carry significantly lower risk of loss of principal balances.
+Savings accounts at a financial institution may pay as little as 0.25% or less but carry significantly lower risk of loss of principal balances.